palinalif/TomoriBot/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL License.
-See `LICENSE` for more information.
+Distributed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
+See `LICENSE` for details.
+For questions, reach us via the GitHub issues page or the support Discord linked in `/support discord`.

 <!-- CONTACT -->
 ## Contact